fal-works/p5js-templates/docs/README.md

 ### Using [Git](https://git-scm.com/)

 - [Git](https://git-scm.com/) is a version control system.
-It will track changes to your code and also does other several jobs.
+It will track changes to your code and also does some other several jobs.

 - The `.gitignore` file is for specifying which files are to be ignored by Git.
 In case you don't use Git, you won't need that file as well.

 - If you use Git and store your code on [GitHub](https://github.co.jp/), you can also publish your sketch with [GitHub Pages](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages).
-For example, you can create a `docs` directory and save `index.html` there, together with other files to be loaded (which some templates already do with the `dist` directory), and then set the `docs` directory to be published.
+Create a `docs` directory, and save there `index.html` together with other files to be loaded (which some templates already do in the `dist` directory), and then set the `docs` directory to be published.

 ### HTML/CSS

-- Adding `defer` attribute to the [\<script\> tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) enables the JavaScript files to be loaded asynchronously without blocking the HTML parser.
-Do not use `async` attribute because the order is important in our case using p5.js.
+- Adding `defer` attribute to the [\<script\> tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script)s enables the JavaScript files to be loaded asynchronously without blocking the HTML parser.
+Do not use `async` attribute because the order of execution is important in our case using p5.js.

 - The CSS file in each template removes margin/padding and sets `display: block` for the canvas.
 This is useful if you create sketches that fit to the entire window.